Hunedoara County: Demographics

+The population of Hunedoara county is the second eldest of all Romanian counties, with an average age of the residents of 45.5 years, only behind Teleorman County (46.3 years).
+Hunedoara's Jiu River Valley is traditionally a coal-mining region, and its high level of industrialisation drew many people from other regions of Romania in the period before the fall of the communist regime.

 Politics

 The Hunedoara County Council, renewed at the 2020 local elections, consists of 32 counsellors, with the following party composition:

 Administrative divisions

 Hunedoara County has 7 municipalities, 7 towns and 55 communes.
 Although Hunedoara County is the most urbanized county in Romania (75% of the population is urban - in 2011) it does not contain any city of more than 100,000 people.
 Also, following the de-industrialization after the communism fall, the major urban centres in the county, particularly Hunedoara and Petroșani, suffered significant population decline.